Alfresco/alfresco-content-app/docs/extending.md

 ```

 <p class="warning">
-Keep in mind all extension files are merged together at runtime.
+All extension files are merged together at runtime.
-That allows plugins overwriting the code from the main application or altering other plugins.
+This allows plugins to overwrite the code from the main application or to alter other plugins.
 </p>

 ### Startup behavior

 First, the root `app.extensions.json` is loaded by means of the special `Loader` service.
-The file can contain all the necessary declarations for an application to function,
-and having extra plugin files is fully optional.
+The file can contain all the necessary declarations for an application to function.
+Extra plugin files are fully optional.

 Next, the `Loader` traverses the `$references` metadata and loads additional files if provided.
 For the sake of speed the files are loaded in parallel, however once everything is loaded, they are applied in the order of declaration.

-After all the external files are fetched, the `Loader` sorts them, removes the metadata properties
-and stacks the resulting JSON objects on top of each other.
+After all the external files are fetched, the `Loader` sorts them, removes the metadata properties and stacks the resulting JSON objects on top of each other.

 <p class="tip">
-Any top-level property name that starts with the `$` symbol is considered a metadata and does not participate in the merge process.
+Any top-level property name that starts with the `$` symbol is considered metadata and does not participate in the merge process.
 That allows a plugin to carry extra information for maintenance and visualisation purposes, for example: `$name`, `$version`, `$description`, `$license`, etc.
 </p>